paulLieber98/Snap2Snack/Snap2Snack/SETUP_INSTRUCTIONS.md

 - No data is stored permanently
 - API calls are made securely over HTTPS
 - Your API key is stored locally in the app
+- **Environment variables keep your key secure and out of the code**

 ## 💡 Tips for Best Results